PrayujaTeli/QUIC-Chat-Protocol/README.md

 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 This project was developed as part of the CS544 coursework.
-Special thanks to the course instructors and peers for their support and feedback.
+Special thanks to the course instructors Brian Mitchell.
 ```

-You can now copy and paste the above sections into your GitHub repository description and `README.md` file respectively.